 The treatment takes about 10 to 20 minutes per session.
 You don’t need any anesthesia for the procedure as it is painless.
 Some people feel a mild warm sensation.
 You can have the procedure done during your lunch hour and resume your normal activities without any downtime or limitations.
 Most people need repeat sessions over a minimum three-month period.
 You must wait until your new nails grow, which usually takes six to 12 months, to see how successful the treatment was.

-Your NJ podiatrist may recommend a few precautions to prevent a reoccurrence, such as:
+Your qualified foot doctor may recommend a few precautions to prevent a reoccurrence, such as:

 If you’re in the high-risk group, consider making regular visits to Dr. Petkov to check your toenails.
 Contact Premier Podiatry to set up your appointment.Give Us A Call Today 973-315-5555